unlibrary/cli/README.md

     account
     auth
     feeds
-    source
+    sources
     entries

 SUBCOMMANDS:
     account create --username <string> --password <string>
         creates a new account
         accounts are on-device buckets of sources, i do not collect any data

     auth login --username <string> --password <string>